nepenth/knowledge-base/README.md

 ### Kubernetes Autoscaling <a name="kubernetes-autoscaling"></a>
-"Kubernetes Autoscaling optimizes resource usage by dynamically adjusting pod and node counts based on workload demands, ensuring efficient performance and cost management."
+Kubernetes Autoscaling enables dynamic scaling of workloads based on metrics, ensuring optimal resource utilization and performance.
+It encompasses Horizontal Pod Autoscaler (HPA) and Cluster Autoscaler for automatic adjustment of pods and nodes respectively.
 *Subcategories: Kubernetes Autoscaling*
 *Items: 2*